DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework

 \section{Experiments}

-\textbf{Benchmarks and Source Datasets:} We evaluate \method~and baselines on six challenging multi-hop question answering datasets that span tables, text, and images: FinQA, TAT-QA, WikiTableQuestions (WikiTQ), FeTaQA, CRT-QA and MMQA.
-These datasets represent diverse reasoning challenges including numerical reasoning over tables, compositional queries across modalities and open-domain retrieval.
-All datasets are processed using matched backbone configurations and identical test sets, and we follow their default splits and standard evaluation protocols.
-Dataset-specific statistics, including the number of questions, average input length, and modality composition, are reported in Table~\ref{tab:dataset_stats}.
-These statistics guide uniform parameter selection and computational budgeting across all experiments.
+\textbf{Setup:} We evaluate \method~and baselines on six multi-hop question answering datasets: FinQA, TAT-QA, WikiTableQuestions (WikiTQ), FeTaQA, CRT-QA, and MMQA.
+These datasets cover numerical reasoning, compositional queries, and open-domain retrieval.
+All datasets use matched backbone configurations and identical test sets, adhering to default splits and evaluation protocols.
+Dataset-specific statistics, such as the number of questions and modality composition, are in Table~\ref{tab:dataset_stats}.
+These guide parameter selection and computational budgeting for experiments.

-\paragraph{Input Filtering and Retrieval:} To ensure fair comparison and input consistency, we employ a uniform BM25+miniLM~\cite{robertson_probabilistic_2009,wang_minilm_2020} retriever across all methods for input filtering and retrieval.
+\emph{Input Filtering and Retrieval:} We use a consistent BM25+miniLM~\cite{robertson_probabilistic_2009,wang_minilm_2020} retriever for input filtering and retrieval across all methods.
 This retriever extracts relevant passages, table segments, or image captions as input context.